B2LCARE'S physiotherapist guide to Multiple Sclerosis

 Multiple sclerosis (MS) is a disease that involves the loss of myelin, a material that covers and protects the nerves in the body's central nervous system.
 Without myelin, nerves cannot properly communicate with each other.
 MS symptoms vary from person-to-person, depending on what part of the nervous system is affected, including structures that control movement, sensation, and mental and emotional processes.
 Often, one of the first signs of MS is a change in vision, such as double vision.
-Nearly all persons with MS also report difficulty walking, and with other body movements.
+Nearly most of persons with MS also report difficulty walking, and with other body movements.

 Although MS is rarely fatal, its complications can be severe, including difficulty breathing, injury due to falls, and a general lack of mobility.
 With appropriate medical support and physical therapy, the disease process can be controlled, and movement can be improved and maintained.

 MS leads to multiple signs and symptoms that may include:

 Fatigue that does not go away with rest

 Difficulty walking and problems with balance

 Stiffness and spasms or a feeling of heaviness in your legs or arms

 Bladder and/or bowel problems, such as urgency or leaking

 Sexual dysfunction, such as less sensation, dryness, less desire, and trouble reaching orgasm